GrantPedersen2/GrantPedersen2.github.io/ProjectImplementation/index.md

 * Then use CTRL + C to stop after the first 2 or 3 letters

-3.) <h3 color ='red'>Notice in your current directory there is a file called pipeview.txt DO NOT CAT THIS FILE we will need to review this file using a utility provided by gem5 to "beautify" the text for us.
+<h3 color ='red'>3.)
+Notice in your current directory there is a file called pipeview.txt DO NOT CAT THIS FILE we will need to review this file using a utility provided by gem5 to "beautify" the text for us.

 We will color code the states in our pipeline using ASCII text
 </h3>